UdayGajul/Mini-Projects/README.md

 ## 📂 Projects

+### 💰 Automated Price Tracker
+Tracks product prices online and sends an email notification when the price drops below your desired threshold.

 ### 🎂 Birthday Wisher
 A Python automation project that stores people's birthdays in a CSV file and automatically sends them a birthday email on their special day.